Toolbox Safety Talks that Don’t Bore you Death: Find Great Content and Make them Engaging!

 Mr. St. Laurent maintains a free safety blog focusing on how to be a better trainer as well as providing content for toolbox safety talks.
 He also provides his free, Toolbox Talk of-the-Month complete with a quiz and the sign-in sheet with a summary of the talk, all in English and Spanish!
 Steve is grateful to live in North Central Massachusetts with his beautiful bride of over a decade and their three children.

 If you find it difficult to lead a meaningful safety meeting, then this talk is for you!
-Too often I’ve heard people tell me that they’ve never gotten any guidance on how to prepare, find good content, and take a list of steps, a statistic or procedure and turn it into an engaging talk.
+Too often I’ve heard people tell me that they’ve never gotten any guidance on how to prepare, find good content, and make a list of steps, a statistic, or procedure and turn it into an engaging talk.
 And sadly, in some cases, the Toolbox Talk or Safety Huddle devolves to just passing around a piece of paper and saying, “This is the talk for the week.
 Sign it.”
 AHHHHHHHHHH.
 This can’t be!
-And it won’t be any more after attending this relevant webinar that will give you practical tips for immediate use!
+And it won’t be anymore after attending this relevant webinar that will give you practical tips for immediate use!

 Learn the Best Practices, The Importance of, Where to Find Content, and How to Conduct an Engaging Meeting that gets Results!